EugeneOsadchyi/Quotations/README.md

 We advice you to use Chrome Browser.
 1. Import database quotations.sql

 2. Allow cookies in your browser.

-2. Set username and password for you mysql in files:
+3. Set username and password for you mysql in files:

--index.pl line 16
+- index.pl line 16
--log.pl line 15
+- log.pl line 15
--reg.pl line 14
+- reg.pl line 14
--move.pl line 13
+- move.pl line 13